 No

-The European Court of Auditors was established as the EU’s external auditor in October .
+The European Court of Auditors was established as the EU’s external auditor in 1975 and started to work in October 1977.
 It is our mission to improve the way the EU's finances are managed, and to provide independent assurance that the EU has collected and spent its money according to the rules.

 • The need for external control of the Communities' finances